Hungary’s Work & Holiday Visa for Australians

 Would you like to experience living in Budapest, or elsewhere in Hungary?
 If you’re an Australian aged between 18 and 30 years old, you can apply for a working holiday visa to live in Hungary for up to 12 months!

-Following a cap increase on 1 July 2022, this visa is now available to up to 500 Australians per year.
+This visa is available to up to 500 Australians per year.
 It allows Aussies to work in Hungary, study for up to four months and travel for up to 90 out of every 180 days within the rest of Europe’s Schengen Area.
 But you can’t work for more than six months for the same employer.

 Key facts about Hungary